Skip to Main Content

 Narrowing Your Topic

-Use one or more of the following with your topic to narrow down an aspect of your topic.
+Use one or more of the following with your topic to narrow down an aspect of your topic when you Build Your Searches.
 Use Boolean operators (AND, OR, NOT), to further limit ideas, concepts and topics.

 • argument